KDE/kreenshot-editor/README.md

 ---
 Debug with: $ kreenshot-editor ~/Pictures/screenshots/2014-05-04_Screenshot-1.png

+Create new header guard UUI:
+$ python -c 'import uuid; print str(uuid.uuid1())'

 TODO
 ----
+- // TODO: use QProcess to lookup if dolphin exists and use it, else use the existing method
+    - dolphin --select
+    - add Actions for select saved image in folder
 - implement SelectionHandles
     - best way to make the item resize?
     - (oder zuerst QUndostack?)